Reading, Pennsylvania: 19th century

 In 1809, Susanna Cox was tried and convicted for infanticide in Reading.
-Her case attracted tremendous sympathy; 20,000 viewers came to view her hanging, swamping the 3,000 inhabitants.
+Her case attracted tremendous sympathy; 20,000 spectators came to view her hanging, swamping the 3,000 inhabitants.

-Census data showed that, from 1810 to 1950, Reading was among the nation's top one hundred largest urban places.
+According to census data, Reading was among the nation's most-populous 100 cities in the nation from 1810 to 1950.

 The Schuylkill Canal, a north–south canal completed in 1825, paralleled the Schuylkill River and connected Reading with Philadelphia and the Delaware River.
 The Union Canal, an east–west canal completed in 1828, connected the Schuylkill and Susquehanna Rivers, and ran from Reading to Middletown, Pennsylvania, a few miles south of Harrisburg, the state capital.
 Railroads forced the abandonment of the canals by the 1880s.

-The naturalist Spencer Fullerton Baird was born in Reading in 1823.
+Future Supreme Court Justice William Strong lived and practiced law in Reading from 1832 to 1857.

 The Philadelphia and Reading Railroad (P&R) was incorporated in 1833.
 During the Long Depression following the Panic of 1873, a statewide railroad strike in 1877 over delayed wages led to a violent protest and clash with the National Guard in which six Reading men were killed.
 The Reading Brewing Company was also established around this same time, and was officially chartered in 1886.
-Following more than a century of prosperity, the Reading Company was forced to file for bankruptcy protection in 1971.
-The bankruptcy was a result of dwindling coal shipping revenues and strict government regulations that denied railroads the ability to set competitive prices, required high taxes, and forced the railroads to continue to operate money-losing passenger service lines.
-On April 1, 1976, the Reading Company sold its current railroad interests to the newly formed Consolidated Railroad Corporation (Conrail).
-That same month, the Reading Brewing Company closed.

 The Charles Evans Cemetery is the non-sectarian cemetery where many of the city's prominent business and community leaders have been buried since the cemetery's opening in the 1840s.
 Established through the donation of land by Reading attorney and philanthropist Charles Evans and a subsequent financial endowment upon his death in 1847, which provided for future improvements to the grounds, the cemetery became a primary gathering point for annual Memorial Day activities from the late 19th through the late 20th centuries due to the presence of the Grand Army of the Republic monument, which was dedicated there in 1887.